apache/eventmesh-site/community/contribute/02-write-unit-test.md

+---
+title: Unit Test Requirement
+sidebar_position: 1
+---

-# How to Write Unit Test
+# Unit Test Requirement

 - Each unit test case should use assertions instead of `System.out` output or `if` statement
 - Each unit test case shouldn't call other cases or depend on the order of execution.